Siakam scores 33 points, Raptors beat short-handed Bucks - WHIZ News

 Fred VanVleet added 19 points for the Raptors.
 They improved to 18-17 and overcame Milwaukee’s hot-shooting first half and late rally.

-The defending NBA champs were without coach Mike Budenholzer after he entered the NBA’s health and safety protocols.
+The defending NBA champion Bucks were without coach Mike Budenholzer after he entered the NBA’s health and safety protocols.

-Milwaukee played without NBA Finals MVP Giannis Antetokounmpo, who sat out due to an illness unrelated to COVID-19.
-Grayson Allen, George Hill and Pat Connaughton also entered protocols on Wednesday.
+Milwaukee played without NBA Finals MVP Giannis Antetokounmpo because of an an illness unrelated to COVID-19.
+Grayson Allen, George Hill and Pat Connaughton also entered protocols Wednesday.

 Khris Middleton led the Bucks with 25 points.
 Jordan Nwora had 17 and Jrue Holiday and DeMarcus Cousins each had 15.